Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Phase Diagram

-In addition, we provide the zero-energy locus of the band structure of the Hamiltonian.
-A quadratic spin Hamiltonian can be written as $H = E_0 + \sum_{ij} \mathcal{J}_{ij} S_i^z S_j^z$, where $E_0$ is the ground state energy and $\mathcal{J}$ is the interaction matrix encoding two-spin interactions, shifted to have minimum eigenvalue zero.
+A quadratic spin Hamiltonian can be written as $H = E_0 + (1/2)\sum_{ij} \mathcal{J}_{ij} S_i^z S_j^z$, where $E_0$ is the ground state energy and $\mathcal{J}$ is the interaction matrix encoding two-spin interactions, shifted to have zero minimum eigenvalue.
 The interaction matrix can be diagonalized by Fourier transform, its eigenvalues forming a set of bands $\mathcal{J}_n(\bq)$ where $\bq$ are reciprocal space wavevectors and $n$ indexes the bands, equal to the number of degrees of freedom in the primitive unit cell.
-If the spins are treated as ``soft'' degrees of freedom, i.e. in a self-consistent Gaussian approximation~\cite{garaninClassicalSpinLiquid1999} where the $S_i^z$ vary continuously with an average spin length constraint (\cref{apx:SCGA}), then the ground state order is determined by the eigenvectors of $\mathcal{J}$ with zero eigenvalue.
-Classical spin liquids can then be identified with a set of zero-energy flat bands in the spectrum of $\mathcal{J}$, signaling an extensive ground state manifold~\cite{henleyPowerlawSpinCorrelations2005,yanClassificationClassicalSpin2024,yanClassificationClassicalSpin2024a}.
-Indeed the $A_{1u}$ phase exhibits a single band minimum, exhibiting an essentially unique ground state, while all other points in the phase diagram exhibit either an extensive or sub-extensively degenerate zero-energy locus.
-Sub-extensively degenerate loci are intermediate between completely flat bands and discrete minima, and signal potential exotic physics intermediate between spin liquids and long-range order.\footnote{ Perhaps the best-studied example is the antiferromagnetic nearest-neighbor Ising model on the FCC lattice, whose interaction matrix exhibits flat $\{10\ell\}$ lines along the zone boundary and has a subextensive ground state degeneracy~\cite{danielianGroundStateIsing1961,wengelSpinglassAntiferromagnetCritical1996}.
-It undergoes a first order transition at finite temperature which selects ground states consisting of AFM-ordered planes~\cite{polgreenMonteCarloSimulation1984,stubelFinitesizeScalingMonte2018} driven by an order-by-disorder mechanism~\cite{wengelSpinglassAntiferromagnetCritical1996,villainInsulatingSpinGlasses1979}. }
+The zero-energy (null) eigenvectors of the interaction matrix play two complementary roles in the low-temperature physics: first, if a null eigenvector exists satisfying the non-linear spin length constraint then it defines a ground state spin configuration; second, any two spin configurations differing by a null eigenvector have the same energy; in other words, the null eigenvectors generate zero-energy deformations or zero modes.